-Geographic balance.
-In recent years, Trelleborg has prioritized strengthening its market presence in selected markets outside Western Europe and North America tofurther improve the geographic balance.
+Enhanced geographical balance.
+China is on the way to becoming the largest global economy, and Africa is eventually expected to follow Asia as a high-growth region.
+In recent years, Trelleborg has prioritized strengthening its market presence in selected markets outside Western Europe and North America.

 However, the European and North American markets remain important for Trelleborg.
-The Group both acquires and invests in these geographic areas when it strengthens the total Group.
+The Group both acquires and invests in these geographical areas when this strengthens the Group overall.

-Correctly positioned business.
-The Group pursues, based on the strategy to secure leading positions in selected segments, focused systematic activities involving a number of growth initiatives on several levels and in different areas.
+Improved business portfolio.
+The Group is pursuing focused systematic activities involving a number of growth initiatives on several levels and in different areas.

-Right place for right business with the right business model.
+Adapted structures.
 The globalization of Trelleborg’s business involves being in the right location with the right operations.
 The focus is on developing operations and localizing them to areas where Trelleborg can grow and recruit the right talent and do the best job.
-In certain cases, this means that Trelleborg moves an operation to another geographic market; in other cases, it means upgrading and developing the operation where it is.
+In certain cases, this means that Trelleborg relocates an operation to another geographical market; in other cases, it means upgrading and developing the operation where it is.

 However, it is also about developing offerings that make life easier and increase value for customers, and developing and working within new business models.
 Trelleborg therefore invests in new technology and machinery, human capital, international management, local managers and development of local markets, all with the aim of improving and improving its structure.